Introduction to Design Laminated Cores

 At low-frequency applications, laminated cores are commonly used to reduce eddy currents.
-The material employed for this construction is electrical steel, that allows slicing a solid core unlike ferrite materials, that are very brittle.
+The material employed for this construction is electrical steel, which allows slicing a solid core unlike ferrite materials, which are very brittle.

 The objective of this APP Note is to introduce laminated cores, explaining why they are used instead of solid cores when eddy currents must be low and some of the difficulties that magnetic designers can find when this core construction is needed.

 Eddy currents are closed loops of the current set up in a conductor in response to a changing magnetic field, and these currents are perpendicular to the plane of the magnetic field.

 How can Eddy Current Loss be reduced?

 The eddy current losses per unit mass can be calculated using the following expression:

 - Bp: magnetic field peak (T)

 - k: constant (1 for laminated cores)

 From this expression, it can be seen that eddy current losses can be reduced: